noblecosmic/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that concatenates two strings.
+Write a function that copies a string.

-Prototype: char *_strncat(char *dest, char *src, int n);
+Prototype: char *_strncpy(char *dest, char *src, int n);
-The _strncat function is similar to the _strcat function, except that it will use at most n bytes from src; and src does not need to be null-terminated if it contains n or more bytes Return a pointer to the resulting string dest
+Your function should work exactly like strncpy
-FYI: The standard library provides a similar function: strncat.
-Run man strncat to learn more.
+FYI: The standard library provides a similar function: strncpy.
+Run man strncpy to learn more.